Strikes in the United States in the 1930s: Minneapolis general strike of 1934

 The Minneapolis general strike of 1934 began on May 16, 1934, when truck drivers in Minneapolis, Minnesota went on strike to demand better working conditions and wages.
 The strike quickly spread to other industries in the city, including warehouse workers, laundry workers, and others.
 By the end of the month, over 40,000 workers were on strike, effectively shutting down much of the city's economy.
 The strike was marked by violent clashes between strikers and police, with the worst violence occurring on July 20, 1934, which became known as "Bloody Friday."
 Police shot into a crowd of unarmed strikers, killing two and injuring many others.
+The Haas–Dunnigan mediation plan of July 25, 1934, which proposed ending the strike, reinstating all workers, and holding National Labor Board elections—but which was effectively sabotaged when the employers demanded dropping key clauses like minimum wages and full reinstatement—illustrated how employer resistance repeatedly blocked compromise during the strike.
 Despite the violence, the strike continued, and eventually, the workers' demands were met.
 The success of the strike helped to galvanize the labor movement in the United States and led to the establishment of the Teamsters union, which went on to become one of the most powerful labor unions in the country.